perpetualintelligence/.github/profile/README.md

 ## Welcome
-This is the official GitHub account for Perpetual Intelligence L.L.C. managed services, cross-platform frameworks, and developer tools.
+This is the official GitHub account for Perpetual Intelligence &reg; L.L.C. managed services, cross-platform frameworks, and developer tools.

 ### Products
 #### [pi-cli](https://github.com/perpetualintelligence/oneterminal): The most flexible cross-platform framework for building modern CLI and terminal apps.